Skip to content

 • It is better to raise or lower the camera height when trying to capture further detail in higher or lower regions than it is to point the camera up/down from the same height.

-• Plan.
+• Plan:

 • Identify areas that may have limited visibility due to scene geometry.

-• Consider potential locations for manual tie points and ground control points.
-Distribute accordingly.
+• Consider potential locations for Autotags.

-• Try to avoid.
+• Try to avoid:

 • Face the camera at an angle from the direction of travel.